-Making a bird feeder with kids is a wonderful opportunity to discuss bird habitats and their needs.
-Bird feeders also provide kids with the chance to observe birds in their natural environment.
-This activity is a simple science exploration for spring (or anytime!).
+Making a peanut butter bird feeder with kids is a wonderful opportunity to discuss bird habitats and their needs.
+Bird feeders also provide kids with the chance to observe birds in their natural environment. and a fun way to feed the birds.
+This activity is a simple science exploration for spring (or anytime!) that kids will love!

 Bird Feeder Benefits

 Making a bird feeder to attract backyard birds is a great way for kids to get up close with nature and make some observations!
-Kids will love noticing the different types of birds feeding on the birdseed.
+Kids will love noticing the different types of birds and feeding the birds.

 It is also a great time to talk about birds, their habitats (nests), and what they need to live (food, water, etc.) Read Birds and Their Nests by Linda Tagliaferro to help get this conversation started.

 Making a cardboard tube bird feeder is also a fun and purposeful way for preschoolers to work on fine motor skills.